LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 envelopes were used to modulate white noise that had been bandpass filtered with the same filters used to extract the speech bands, and the resulting modulated noise bands were summed and presented diotically at 65 dB SPL.
-A simultaneous white-noise masker was presented as in Experiment 1.
+A simultaneous white-noise masker was also presented, as described in Section
+\ref{sec-gen-meth}.

 ### Procedure
 Participants were instructed to fixate on a white dot centered on a black screen and maintain such gaze throughout test blocks.
-Each trial began with a 1 second auditory cue (spoken letters “AA” or “AU”); the cue talker’s gender indicated whether to attend first to the male or female voice, and additionally indicating whether to maintain attention to that talker throughout the trial (“AA” cue) or to switch attention to the other talker at the mid-trial gap (“AU” cue).
+Each trial began with a 1 second auditory cue (spoken letters “AA” or “AU”); the cue talker’s gender indicated whether to attend first to the male or female voice, and additionally indicated whether to maintain attention to that talker throughout the trial (“AA” cue) or to switch attention to the other talker at the mid-trial gap (“AU” cue).
 The cue was followed by 0.5 s of silence, followed by the main portion of the trial: two concurrent, diotic 4-letter streams (one